jitesh-cloud/personal-twitter-bot/README.md

 4. Make sure you need to install 'selenium' python module - just open command prompt and command : pip install selenium

 Try it!
 Go on Aliens.....
 Have Fun!!!

+Note - This is not a complete program there will some more updates in the future.
+In case if you want to experience some magic in here go on.
+This is just for fun purpose.